 Characteristics of Shakespearean tragedies are analysis of his tragedies based on his renowned tragic plays like, Othello, King Lear, Macbeth, and Hamlet.
 Below are the characteristics of Shakespearean tragedy.

 One Man Show

 Shakespearean tragedies are mostly one man show.
-However he used much number of characters in his tragedies compared to Greek tragedies excluding chorus but the focus always remained on hero.
-Other characters also experience rise and fall according to the plot but hero remains pivotal figure during the whole play.
-There is exception in his love tragedies like Antony and Cleopatra and Romeo and Juliet; where heroin also gains focus of the audience.
+However, he used a huge number of characters in his tragedies compared to Greek tragedies excluding chorus but the focus always remained on hero.
+Other characters also experience rise and fall according to the plot but hero remains a pivotal figure during the whole play.
+There is an exception in his love tragedies like Antony and Cleopatra and Romeo and Juliet; where heroin also gains focus of the audience.